Missed Advance Tax Payment? How to Avoid Interest Under Sections 234B & 234C

 Key Differences Between Sections 234B and 234C

-Sections 234B and 234C both deal with penalties related to advance tax payments, but they differ in their application and calculation methods.
+Sections 234B and 234C both deal with interest related to advance tax payments, but they differ in their application and calculation methods.
 Here’s an overview of how these two sections differ:

 Section 234B

-• Applicability: Section 234B applies when a taxpayer has not paid advance tax or has underpaid advance tax by a certain amount.
-This section is triggered if the taxpayer’s advance tax payment falls short of 90% of the total tax liability.
+Applicability: Section 234B applies when a taxpayer has not paid advance tax or has underpaid advance tax by a certain amount.
+This section is triggered if the taxpayer’s advance tax payment is < 90% of “assessed tax” (tax on total income minus TDS/TCS/reliefs/credits).

 Section 234C